Table of Contents

 Clarity And Cohesion Between Sentences & Paragraphs

-As mentioned in the previous section, essay writing is not about churning out meaningless words and phrases on a paper.
+As mentioned in the previous section, essay writing is not about churning out meaningless words and phrases on paper.
 It is about working around a topic or a question and answering it in the best possible way.

 Another thing that students lack in their essays is the bridging or cohesion between different segments of the essay.
 Since a sentence is made of different words and a paragraph is made of many sentences, it is necessary to bind the whole narrative together with a constant theme or a central idea.
 This is a surefire way to get maximum scores.